-There will be three in-class exams and a comprehensive final exam.
-Exams will be based on the material covered in lectures, labs, and the assigned readings.
-Makeup exams will be considered only for extreme circumstances.
+There will be three in-class quizzes and a comprehensive take-home final exam.
+They will be based on the material covered in lectures, labs, and the assigned readings.
+Makeups will be considered only for extreme circumstances.
 Any make-up requests will be handled on a case-by-case basis, with no guarantees, and will require evidence of your hardship.